Introduction about CS (Company Secretary)

 Executive Programme:

 Candidates who have passed the foundation course and are not less than 17 can apply for the intermediate class.
 Graduates, post-graduates (excluding fine arts), and those who have passed the final exam of ICWAI, ICAI, or any other accountancy Institution in India or abroad recognized by the Council of the Institute can directly enroll in the intermediate course without doing the foundation course.
 The middle course consists of two groups.
-Candidates registered for the intermediate course, including February in a year, are eligible for appearing in both the groups of the Intermediate examination held in December of that year, and those registered up to and including August in a year are eligible to appear in the Intermediate examination held in June of next year.
+Candidates registered for the intermediate course, including February in a year, are eligible to appear in both the groups of the Intermediate examination held in December of that year and those registered up to and including August in a year are eligible to appear in the Intermediate examination held in June of next year.